PoorRican/sensd/README.md

 use sensd;
 ```

-The binaries in the `/examples` directory are designed to be comprensive to demonstrate potential use cases and are
+The binaries in the `/examples` directory are designed to be comprehensive to demonstrate potential use cases and are
 highly documented.
 For further documentation, please refer to the docs.